vendasta/api-gateway-docs/examples/spring-boot/marketplace-app/README.md

   mvn spring-boot:run
 ```

-### Constant Variables
+### Environment Variables

-To run this project, you will need to change the following constant variable in your `utils/Constants.java` file.
+To run this project, you will need to change the following environment variables in your `src/main/resources/application.yml` file.

+`environment` - Default is 'prod'.
+Change this to 'demo' for a demo environment,

-`APPID (String)` - The App Id can be found on the product page of the Vendor Center.
+`app-id` - The App Id can be found on the product page of the Vendor Center.

-`PARTNERID (String)` - Partner ID can be found in Partner Center.
+`partner-id` - Partner ID can be found in Partner Center.

-`SERVICE_ACCOUNT_JSON_PATH (String)` - The location of the JSON file.
+`service-account-json-path` - The location of the service-account-json file.